What are invasive plants? and Why do we care about removing invasives and planting more natives?

 - Weeds Gone Wild

-This is a great site on invasive plants with very detailed information, including recommeded methods for managing and controlling infestations.
-It's only drawback is that there are not yet fact sheets for all invasive species in Massachusetts or the United States.
+This is one of our favorite sites on invasive plants with very detailed information and recommeded methods for managing and controlling infestations.
+It's only drawback is that there are not yet fact sheets for all the invasive species in Massachusetts or the United States.

 - Invasive.org--Center for Invasive Species and Ecosystem Health

 This site lists over 1,500 species of plants that have been listed as invasive or noxious in North America.
 It has information on each species’ invasive characteristics and lists locations where it has been classified as noxious or invasive, referencing all sources.
 For many species, the site is also full of useful photographs to aid in identification.